ekiefl/ekiefl.github.io/_posts/pooltool/2021-03-25-pooltool-start.md

 [![comparison]({{images}}/comparison.gif){:.no-border}]({{images}}/comparison.gif){:.center-img .width-90}

 This may not be perfect, but it's close.
+Yes.

-What amount of spin is required to pull off a shot like this?
-In RPMs, the initial rotational speed is
+Being able to recapitulate Florian's shot allows us to answer the following question: what insane levels of spin are required to pull this shot off?
+Well, In RPMs, the initial rotational speed of the cue ball is

 ```python
 In [21]: np.linalg.norm(shot.balls['cue'].rvw[2])/np.pi*60
 Out[21]: 4374.123861245154
 ```

-$4400$ RPM...
-That's too much, right?
-Well, the same guy put out [this](https://www.youtube.com/watch?v=UG92u3rClhA) video, in which he measures his RPM for some random shot to be $3180$.
+$4400$ RPM.
+That's... that's too much, right?
+Well, the same guy put out [this](https://www.youtube.com/watch?v=UG92u3rClhA) video, in which he measures his RPM for a different shot to be $3180$.
 So I'm certainly in the ball park.
 Maybe he can get up to $4400$ RPM, or maybe my simulated cloth had a higher coefficient of sliding friction, requiring higher RPM.

 Overall, these trajectories have me convinced I'm not screwing anything up royally.

 ## Event-based evolution algorithm

-So far I've been evolving the simulation by incrementing time in small discrete steps (_aka_ a discrete time evolution algorithm).
+So far I've been evolving the simulation by incrementing time in small discrete steps (_aka_ a [discrete time evolution algorithm]({{ site.url }}/2020/12/20/pooltool-alg/#discrete-time-evolution)).
 Yet moving forward, I've opted to use the event-based evolution algorithm for its superior accuracy and computational efficiency.

 The premise of the algorithm is this: